 Mobile friendly responsive websites generate better sales leads

 A high percentage of the customers perform a web search before buying anything.
 Desktop computers are not the only device for making this web search but smartphones and tablets are being used significantly for this purpose.
-For sales organizations, the success strategy is to go where the customers are, and in 2015, they are on their smartphones and tablets.
-But responsive design is not a solution itself.
+For sales organizations, the successful strategy is to go where the customers are, and in 2015, they are on their smartphones and tablets.
+But a responsive design is not a solution itself.
 It's a recipe which you have to cook.
-It's all about how you design and position your content in responsive website.
+It's all about how you design and position your content in a responsive website.

-Quality mobile-friendly website requires a skill set that is different from traditional website design.
+A quality mobile-friendly website requires a skill set that is different from traditional website design.
 The responsive designers might be hard to find and expensive to retain.
 But it has become too important for companies to attract customers and generate sales leads this way that the overall benefit is very significant than the expenses.